Rupert Smith: Military career

 During the land battle his Division was given a key role in the US VII Corps battle which involved a rapid exploitation of the minefield breach and a rapid advance to destroy some three Iraqi divisions.
 Failure to achieve it would have destroyed the main thrust of the Commander in Chiefs battle plan and could have resulted in grave and heavy US casualties.

 With consummate personal attention to the detailed planning, and with outstanding personal leadership, Major General Smith swept his command through the breach and attacked the Iraqi division in detail.
 He personally led from the front with fearless disregard for the enemy anti tank fire, and despite the high threat of chemical weapons being used.
 With outstanding skill, and no little personal bravery, his Division achieved its objectives, secured the flank of VII Corps and enabled the main thrust of Desert Storm to sweep through and destroy the Iraqi rear divisions.

 Major General Smith has led the major British land force operations on Operation Granby with a level of skill and personal bravery that is a credit to our nation.

-He became the first Assistant Chief of Defence Operations and Security at the UK Ministry of Defence in August 1992.
-While there he was intimately involved in the UK's development of the strategy in Bosnia-Herzegovina.
-In January 1995 he was granted the acting rank of lieutenant general and appointed Commander Bosnia and Herzogovina Command to command UNPROFOR in Sarajevo.
-His lieutenant general rank was made substantive in April 1995, and he was awarded a Bar to his DSO in 1996 for his services in Bosnia and Herzegovina.
+He became the first Assistant Chief of Defence Operations and Security at the Ministry of Defence in August 1992.
+While there he was intimately involved in the United Kingdom's development of strategy in Bosnia-Herzegovina.
+In January 1995 he was granted the acting rank of lieutenant general and appointed Commander Bosnia and Herzegovina Command, to command UNPROFOR in Sarajevo.
+His lieutenant general rank was made substantive in April 1995, and he was awarded a Bar to his DSO insignia in 1996 for his services in Bosnia and Herzegovina.
 Knighted as a Knight Commander of the Order of the Bath in the 1996 New Year Honours, Smith was General Officer Commanding Northern Ireland from 1996 to 1998.
 His final assignment, initially as an acting general, was as Deputy Supreme Allied Commander Europe between 1998 and 2001, covering NATO's Operation Allied Force during the Kosovo war, and the development of the European Security and Defence Identity.
 His general's rank was made substantive on 1 January 1999.
 His retirement from the army took effect in January 2002.

-He was appointed Honorary Colonel of Exeter University OTC in June 2003 having held periods of tenure as Colonel Commandant Corps of Royal Electrical and Mechanical Engineers (November 1992 to November 1997) and Colonel Commandant The Parachute Regiment (July 1993 to September 1998).
-He also held the appointment of Aide-de-Camp General to the Queen between August 2000 and November 2001.
+He was appointed Honorary Colonel of Exeter University Officer Training Corps in June 2003 having held periods of tenure as Colonel Commandant Corps of Royal Electrical and Mechanical Engineers (November 1992 to November 1997) and Colonel Commandant the Parachute Regiment (July 1993 to September 1998).
+He also held the appointment of Aide-de-Camp General to Queen Elizabeth II between August 2000 and November 2001.